 The Supervisor prepares a tentative budget each year that becomes the preliminary budget upon the scheduling of a public hearing thereon.
 Subsequent to the public hearing, revisions, if any, are made and the budget is adopted by the Town Board as its final budget for the coming year.
-The Town's fiscal year 2021 final budget became the final budget by default on November 19, 2020.
+The Town's fiscal year 2022 budget was adopted on November 18, 2021.